Lyn Paul website logo. Lyn Paul website banner.

 Henry Cooper

 On 24th March Henry Cooper beats Jack Bodell to regain the British Heavyweight title he first won in 1959.
-In November he regains the European Heavyweight title as well by beating José Manual Ibar.
+In November he regains the European Heavyweight title by beating José Manual Ibar.

 Jack Nicklaus wins the British Open at St. Andrews - his first major title for three years.